-One of my favorite ways to order eggs is with a runny yolk, whether it’s sunny side up, over easy, or baked.
+One of my favorite ways to order eggs is with a runny yolk, whether it’s sunny side up, over easy, or baked in a hash brown bowl.

-Rather than multi-task and make the eggs and toast separately, I merged them together in one recipe with Baked Eggs with Ham and Cheese in Toast made in the oven.
+Rather than cook the eggs and toast separately, I merged them together with Baked Eggs with Ham and Cheese in toast.

-No more complaints about everyone not eating together or having the first few eggs in toast get cold while you’re finishing up the rest.
+No more complaints about everyone not eating together or having the first few eggs get cold while you’re finishing up the rest.

-This dish has many names – toad in the hole, eggs in a basket, egg in a hole.
+This baked eggs and ham recipe has many names – toad in the hole, eggs in a basket, egg in a hole.
 I decided to go literal with baked eggs in toast.

 That way I don’t have to explain the name every single time I mention it (plus toad in the hole sometimes refers to sausage in batter.
 Seriously who invents this stuff?).